openstack-archive/nova-powervm/README.rst

 Performance Impact
 ------------------

-The driver has a similar deployment speed and agility as other hypervisors.
+The driver has a similar deployment speed and agility to other hypervisors.
 It has been tested with up to 10 concurrent deploys with several hundred VMs on a given server.